18 Craziest Things Left Behind at Airports

 Electronics, laptops, and tablets

 From April 2017 to March 2018, 637 Mac Book Pros, Samsung Amazon Kindles, and similar electronics were left behind at the Pittsburgh International Airport.
 This category ranks third in the most common items left behind, with belts at 780 and jewelry at 863 for this airport.
-Read about some of the wildest things that employees have tried to expense.

 Passengers visiting the Pittsburgh International Airport left 548 prescription glasses from April 2017 to March 2018.
 Bad news for anyone that needed them for sightseeing or reading in-flight magazines but good news for the Lions Club in McKeesport, Pennsylvania, where the airport donates unclaimed glasses.
 For nearly 90 years, the Lion’s Club has assisted the visually impaired by fixing up used glasses and distributing them to people in underserved communities.

 This certainly gives “the one that got away” fishing story a new twist.
 But hopefully, this passenger went on a fishing trip of a lifetime before they left the fishing rod at the Pittsburgh International Airport.
-These 13 items will probably get you flagged by security.

 It happens—in a rush, you leave a jacket or sweater you had to take off to get through a TSA checkpoint.
 Or maybe it was too stuffy in the terminal, so you left your coat on the back of your chair when your flight boarded.
 While you may have lost your favorite cardigan, you can feel good about where it ended up, especially if you left it at the Pittsburgh International Airport, where 50 boxes of clothing were collected and donated to the Circles of Greater Pittsburgh, a nonprofit who helps the materially poor become self-sufficient.

 It’s hard to fathom a brand new box of cherished mementos chosen for family and friends got left behind at the airport, but that’s what happened at the Pittsburgh International Airport.
 A box of Norwegian souvenirs went unclaimed; maybe the passenger didn’t realize there was a lost and found or didn’t think the box was worth tracking down.
-You won’t believe these 14 items that have “disappeared” from luggage.

 The Reno-Tahoe International Airport found a journal of a man who was convinced his wife was trying to kill him.
 Maybe he was trying to flee the situation or leave it on purpose for someone to find.
 “We often wonder about the origin of items like this, but rarely get the chance to hear the stories behind them,” says April Conway, APR, public affairs.